George-1999-os/alx_travel_app_0x01/alx_travel_app/README.md

-# Listings App
+# ALX Travel App Listings

-This app contains models, serializers, and management commands for the ALX Travel App project.
+This folder contains the Listings app for the ALX Travel App project.